-When companies consider allocating their marketing budgets, they usually think about which marketing tactics to invest in.
+When companies consider allocating marketing budgets, they usually think about which marketing tactics to invest in.
 While this is certainly important, internal growth is often left out of the equation.

 Does your marketing plan involve improving your branding, lead generation, or sales in the next year?
 Is your current marketing department prepared for what happens when you achieve those goals?
-If you are allocating your marketing budget to branding and other digital marketing tactics, you need to make sure your budget factors in the need for departmental growth.
+If you are allocating marketing budget to branding and other digital marketing tactics, you need to make sure your budget factors in the need for departmental growth.

 How to Determine Your Marketing Budget

 Before determining how to allocate your marketing budget, it’s a good idea to decide exactly how much to spend on marketing in the coming year.
 Your marketing budget will greatly depend on your marketing goals and current resources.
 On average, marketing expenses account for 7.3% of revenue.